oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/1-demo-data.md

-# Loading demo data for Data Studio overview workshop
+# Load demo data for the Data Studio overview workshop

 ## Introduction